Sam-Chow/crxAudio2Text/README.md

 # crxAudio2Text

-🤭Chrome extension: turning what you say into words
+🤭 Chrome extension: turning what you say into words